Raise the Colours (organisation): Background

 Ryan Bridge grew up in Birmingham and has said that he comes from a working-class family.
-He told the BBC that his grandparents had a tea service featuring the then Prince Charles and Princess Diana, "adding that people waved union jacks for a royal visit to Selly Oak, and as a cub scout he walked down the high street waving the same colours".
+He told the BBC that his grandparents had a tea service featuring the then Charles, Prince of Wales and Diana, Princess of Wales, "adding that people waved union jacks for a royal visit to Selly Oak, and as a cub scout he walked down the high street waving the same colours".

 During a GB News interview, Bridge stated "We are normal, working class Birmingham businessmen".
-Bridge owns a house in Bromsgrove that is reported to be worth £600,000.
+Bridge owns a house in Blackwell, Worcestershire that is reported to be worth £600,000.
 According to the Birmingham Mail, "[Elliott] Stanley's home address is a leafy crescent in Bromsgrove".